Local school builds Christmas display to help give back to the community

 MEADE, Kan.
-(KSNW) -Just over two weeks until Christmas and, for one school, they’re getting into the Christmas spirit.
+(KSNW) – There are just over two weeks until Christmas and for one school, they’re getting into the Christmas spirit.

 What first started as an ornament competition, has now grown into a holiday spectacle.

-For ten years, Koehn and his students build christmas themed rooms to bring some fun into the classroom.
+For 10 years, Koehn and his students build Christmas themed rooms to bring some fun into the classroom.

 They never do the same theme in a row so each year they fundraise to purchase new items and build brand new designs for the display.